mendix/docs/content/en/docs/refguide/modeling/integration/database-connection/_index.md

 ### 3.2 Tables & Columns {#tables-columns}

-The **Tables & Columns** field, on the right side of the screen, displays the information from your database.
+The **Tables & Columns** field on the right side of the screen displays the information from your database.
 You can use queries to access certain information in your database.

 ### 3.3 Response {#response}

 After [querying the database](/appstore/connectors/external-database-connector/#query-database), you can view the data included in the query in the **Response** screen.

-If you like what you see, click **Use Response**.
-This will take you to the [Data Structure](#data-structure) screen where you can preview and create an entity from the response.
+If you are satisfied with the response, click **Use Response**.
+This will take you to the [Data Structure](#data-structure) tab where you can preview and create an entity from the response.

 ### 3.4 Response Structure {#data-structure}

-The **Data Structure** screen gives you a preview of an entity that can be created from the response of your query.
+The **Data Structure** tab displays a preview of an entity that can be created from the response of your query.
 You can adjust the name, or move back to a previous step.
 Click **Save Query & Create Entity** to create the entity in your domain model.

 ## 4 Read More

-To use the data in a microflow, see the custom action page (when it's ready)
+To learn about how to use the data in a microflow, see the [Query External Database](/refguide/query-external-database/) activity.